Tatis missing All-Star Home Run Derby, then hits 3 HRs vs Az - WTMJ

 The 22-year-old shortstop looked in peak form against Arizona, homering in each of his first three at-bats.

 Tatis hit solo home runs in the first and second innings, and his two-run drive in the fourth put the Padres ahead 8-5.
-Tatis singled in his fourth at-bats in the seventh.
+Tatis singled in his fourth at-bats and then grounded out in the eighth.

 Tatis is tied with Vladimir Guerrero Jr. of Toronto and Shohei Ohtani of the Los Angeles Angels for the major league lead with 25 home runs.